-LPN license required, RN license preferred.
+RN license required.
 Current CPR certification.
 Such alternatives to the above qualifications as the Board may find appropriate and acceptable.
 Nursing experience preferable in school nursing, public health nursing, or community health nursing with children.

-$16.93 - $29.27 per hour depending on experience and licensure.
+$16.93 - $29.27 per hour depending on experience.
 185 days per year.For more information on salaries for district positions click here to view district salary schedules.